 Like most plants, Mimosa faces an emergency situation constantly.
 As a result, it must constantly choose between life and death.
 It has limited control over its own fate, and is therefore incapable of learning from its past experience.
 That’s why, in many cases, it simply won’t close its leaves when touched by a human finger.
 Nonetheless, it has developed an adaptive response to its situation that has helped it survive.

-In order to plant Dutch Seeds Shop’s Mimosa seeds, crack the seed shell to allow water to diffuse into the seed.
+In order to plant Mimosa seeds indoor, crack the seed shell to allow water to diffuse into the seed.
 Place the seeds between two moist paper towels, making a seed sandwich.
 You should be able to see tiny white “rootlets” growing out of the seed after about 3 days.
 Once germination has occurred, you can plant the seedlings in medium pots with moist soil.
 The soil should be moist but not wet, as seeds need sunlight to germinate.

 Although Mimosa grows best in full sun, it is not tolerant of high salinity levels.
 It grows well in both alkaline and acidic soils.
 The tree produces numerous seed pods, which are trashy when they fall.
 Mimosa can harbor webworm and vascular wild disease.
 This plant is invasive and can wreak havoc on native plant materials, so it is important to avoid planting it wherever it is possible.